Conditions in reception facilities

 Activities in the centres

 The Jesuit Refugee Service (JRS) has been also present in Fót since autumn 2019.
 In 2020 and 2021 the organisation offered programs for the children on a weekly basis.
 In 2022, the organisation offered weekly Hungarian language as a foreign language classes and informal supportive conversations for unaccompanied minors.
-JRS continued with their activities in 2023 as well.
+JRS continued with their activities in 2023 and 2024 as well.

 In 2023, the Cordelia Foundation did not provide psychosocial services in Vámosszabadi, Balassagyarmat and Fót.
+In 2024, the Cordelia Foundation was present in Fót.

-[1] EASO, Description of the Hungarian asylum system, May 2015, available at: https://bit.ly/2GS9E4H, 10.
+[1] EASO, Description of the Hungarian asylum system, May 2015, available here, 10.

 [2] Information received on 25 June 2024 in the context of the authorities’ comments on this report.